awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 When performing the Encrypt operation on an unknown-length plaintext, customers MUST be able to specify an optional parameter `plaintext length bound`.
 The value of this field represents the max length of the plaintext to be encrypted.
-The ESDK MUST NOT encrypt a plaintext greater than this length, and MUST fail if it can be determined during encryption that the actual plaintext length is greater than what the customer supplied on input.
+The ESDK MUST NOT encrypt a plaintext greater than this length.
+If it is determined during encryption that the actual plaintext length is greater than what the customer supplied on input the ESDK MUST fail.
 The actual name of this input, and how the customer specifies this value for the Encrypt operation MAY be different per implementation.